aiplan4eu/up-enhsp/README.md

 ENHSP will be downloaded and compiled directory from the public repository of ENHSP.
 ENHSP, and therefore this integrator requires the openjdk 17 installed on your machine.

-## Planning approaches of UP supported:
+## Planning approaches of UP supported
 Numeric Planning

-## Default configuration:
+## Default configuration
 Greedy Best First Search as search algorithm + the hadd heuristic.

-## Operative modes of UP currently supported:
+## Operative modes of UP currently supported
 One shot planning